Article Collection

 tmpfs 1.2G 0 1.2G 0% /sys/firmware

-If there is a shell in the container, which in Debian image of course is, we can also run the shell directly:
+If there exists a shell in the container, which in a Debian image it of course does, we can also run a shell itself, which will give us an interactive command line:

 docker container exec -ti my_debian /bin/bash